 The Goblin clans were forced to come out of the shadows, however, when the Havoc Wars began.
 The Havoc Gods began to destroy caves and forests and rampage through the open plains, forcing many Goblins to flee.
 Many different clan leaders met together and agreed to unite against this common enemy.
 The Goblins sent envoys to the Empire and Elves, applying to join the Grand Alliance, but were initially ignored.
 Yet, as Grand Alliance armies were slowly being driven back, the Goblins were winning small victories and launching raids from behind enemy lines.
 Goblin troops proved their worth in the war, working as expert scouts, ambushers, and raiders.
 For a short time, Goblins were treated almost as equals by the big folk of Tyria.

 The Goblin Clans soon lost their hard earned respect though, as once the Havoc Wars ended and the danger passed, few Humans or Elves were interested in the Goblins or their concerns.
 The Goblins were simply expected to return to their forgotten corners of Tyria, and they were once again treated as pests and thieves when they tried to take anything more.
-The Goblins, however, remained united even as they returned to their different home, with leaders continuing to meet, offering each other help, and trading goods.
+The Goblins, however, remained united even as they returned to their different homes, with clan leaders continuing to meet in order to exchange aid and trade goods.

 How will you bring respect to your clan?